-The Community Food Program addresses food access and food security issues in the Stonegate community.
-The program supports the development, implementation and operation of a local community garden, a Good Food Box program, a Mobile Good Food Truck Market, a seasonal Farmers’ Market, and school based Snack Program ).
+Stonegate CHC's Food Program addresses food access and food security issues in the Stonegate community.
+The program supports the development, implementation and operation of a local community garden, a Good Food Boxprogram, a Good Food Market, a seasonal Farmers’ Market, and school based Snack Program.
 Capacity building workshops around food issues are also organized throughout the year for community members to attend.

-For more information about the Stonegate CHC Community Food Program, please contact: Julia Graham, Community Food Program Coordinator, at 416.231.7070 ext.
+For more information about the Stonegate CHC Food Access Program, please contact: Julia Graham, Community Food Program Coordinator, at 416.231.7070 ext.
 229 or email@example.com

 Stonegate CHC supports a community garden at Bell Manor Park, home to almost fifty gardeners.
 The community garden gives local residents the chance to work their own small plot of land and grow their own vegetables, herbs, and flowers, in a safe and secure community setting.
 Gardeners keep their plots from year to year, but vacancies do come up.